 - 1. To provide a Visual Communication Design education that enables graduates to be creatively, intellectually, technically, and professionally competitive as designers and photographers to the level of local and international standards.
 To prepare learners with knowledge and skills for viable career performance for all areas of the Graphic Design, Interior Design and Photographic industries.
-To empower learners to communicate effectively with appropriate skills for the Graphic Design, Interior Design and Photographic skills for the Graphic Design, Interior Design and Photographic skills for the Graphic Design, Interior Design and Photographic skills for the Graphic Design, Interior Design and Photographic professions. - 2.
-To promote partnerships with industry, community, and society and with other educational institutions both within South Africa and abroad. - To promote research and build research capacity that is appropriate/ relevant to the needs of contemporary South African society, and informs both education and design practice.
+To empower learners to communicate effectively with appropriate skills for the Graphic Design, Interior Design and Photographic professions. - 2.
+To promote partnerships with industry, community, and society and with other educational institutions both within South Africa and abroad. - 3.
+To promote research and build research capacity that is appropriate/ relevant to the needs of contemporary South African society, and informs both education and design practice.
 To research and apply new technologies and new applications of conventional techniques. - 4.
 To promote an ethical and critical approach to all three disciplines; and to affirm their capacity to function as important tools for social upliftment and change. - 5.
 To provide a supportive, nurturing environment for students and which promotes self-motivation.